teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 After separating out the functional elements, the judge compared the remaining copyrightable elements, and determined that there was no similarity, and therefore no copyright infringement.

- > In viewing the two games solely with reference to their copyrightable features, one is struck by the almost complete absence of substantial similarities.[18]
+ > In viewing the two games solely with reference to their copyrightable features, one is struck by the almost complete absence of substantial similarities.
 The Hyperball playing field contains three columns of thunderbolts.
 Rapid Fire has only two columns of aliens carrying shields which pass ammunition to two guns.
 Nothing like the aliens, shields, ammunition or guns appears on the Hyperball playing field.
 The thunderbolts and aliens are roughly the same color, but there the similarity ends.
 Hyperball's thunderbolts point toward an oval area on which the logo "Energy Center" appears.
 Below that the word "Hyperball" in lighted block letters appears, and below that "Hyperball" is again written in stylized italics.
 The Rapid Fire playing field contains no oval area but rather variously colored dotted lines that radiate out from a dotted line in the shape of a semicircle, with the words "Force Field" written in a gothic style below the semi-circle.
-Hyperball has several "bombs" arrayed along the side of the playing field, but none of the various colored dotted lines that are on the Rapid Fire field.[19]
-But even more important than these specific dissimilarities is the overall difference in the aesthetic impressions generated by the two games.[20]
+Hyperball has several "bombs" arrayed along the side of the playing field, but none of the various colored dotted lines that are on the Rapid Fire field.
+But even more important than these specific dissimilarities is the overall difference in the aesthetic impressions generated by the two games.
 Hyperball displays thunderbolts; the player's adversary is an impersonal natural force represented by geometric figures.
 Rapid Fire displays enemy creatures, humanoid in appearance.
 The Rapid Fire player's enemy is more personalized and not simply a geometric shape. [*Williams Electronics, Inc. v.
 Bally Manufacturing*](http://scholar.google.com/scholar_case?case=16687668448643130747).

 <hr class="tall">